- The Resort

 |DEPART CANEEL BAY||DEPART ST. THOMAS|

-During the day the Caneel Bay ferries depart either from downtown Charlotte Amalie, or from Red Hook at the east end of St. Thomas.
+During the day the Caneel Bay ferries depart either from downtown Charlotte Amalie, or from the National Park Dock near Red Hook at the east end of St. Thomas.
 Our airport lounge staff will arrange for your taxi transfer to the ferry.
-Ground transfer time from the airport to Charlotte Amalie is approximately 10 minutes and to Red Hook approximately 30 minutes.
-Ferry transfer time from Charlotte Amalie to Caneel Bay is approximately 35 minutes and from Red Hook to Caneel Bay approximately 15 minutes (transfer times are approximate and may vary depending upon prevailing conditions).
+Ground transfer time from the airport to Charlotte Amalie is approximately 10 minutes and to the National Park Dock approximately 30 minutes.
+Ferry transfer time from Charlotte Amalie to Caneel Bay is approximately 35 minutes and from the National Park Dock to Caneel Bay approximately 15 minutes (transfer times are approximate and may vary depending upon prevailing conditions).

 Locally operated taxis are readily available for hire at the resort entrance.